University of Maryland

 Abstract:

 The idea of a construct is central in the psychological and social sciences: constructs are abstract categories like empathy, misinformation, or benefits of social interaction that are operationalized in order to make them measurable.
-Social scientists spend an enormous amount of time and care in thinking about constructs; they are the vocabulary over which theories are defined (Bhattacherjee, 2019).
-This stands in striking contrast to a great deal of current computational research in AI and NLP, where theory tends to be secondary and arguably most work utilizes directly observable behaviors (e.g., did a Twitter user share this URL or not?), simplistic operational definitions (e.g. equating the notion of emotion with labels corresponding to Ekman’s (1999) proposed “basic” emotions; cf. Barrett (2017)), or intuitive but poorly-defined proxy relationships (e.g. including emoji in an analysis, under the assumption that they map transparently to actual emotions).
+Social scientists spend an enormous amount of time and care in thinking about constructs; they are the vocabulary over which theories are defined.
+This stands in striking contrast to a great deal of current computational research in AI and NLP, where theory tends to be secondary and most work utilizes directly observable behaviors, simplistic operational definitions, or intuitive but poorly-defined proxy relationships.
 The gap between social science needs and computational practice is deeply problematic: computer scientists often blast forward with highly scalable methods without establishing careful connections to real-world problems and research questions, while social scientists often expend effort on traditional manual analysis out of a distrust for automated solutions or, conversely, they use the output of computational systems uncritically as if what they produce is known to be correct.

 SoDa Seed Grants: The projects under this initiative may address any societal challenge that affects a large number of people, including but not limited to health, public safety, justice, race, gender, education, employment, transit, and political representation.
 The goal of these seed grants is to encourage faculty to develop collaborative projects that stimulate the advancement of new ideas that can build the university’s expertise toward a national reputation in the broad area of social data science.
 The projects blend the development or use of innovative data science methods or new measurements, the advancement of scholarship within or across disciplines, and progress in addressing a societal challenge.